scozic/jxapi-core/doc/manual/ExchangeDescriptorFileDoc.md

 ### Primitive Types
 A field can be a primitive type such as `STRING`, `INT`, `BIGDECIMAL`, or `TIMESTAMP`.
 These types are directly mapped to their respective Java types.
+Remark: When neither of 'object' type specific `properties` or `objectName` is specified, the default field type is `STRING` unless `type` property is specified.

 ### Lists
 A field can be defined as a list by specifying the type as `LIST` and providing the `elementType`.
 This allows for the representation of arrays or collections of a specific type.